 - Semester - $1,500

-- Submit ad(s) online.
-Invoice will be emailed within two days of submission.
+- Submit ad(s) via email.
+Invoices will be emailed.
 Payment must be made prior to advertising.

 Please email a cancelation request prior to the date that advertisement goes live on the Digital Displays in order to receive a refund.